 That’s no Golden Rule, that’s blackmail.

-Jealous people aren’t really that happy either, because they are busy comparing.
+Jealous people aren’t really happy people, because they are busy comparing.
 Unlike arrogant people who think they are better than the rest of the world, jealous people feel somehow slighted; they habitually think that in most regards they come out short, and they clearly don’t like it.

 The Golden Rule is not so golden when misinterpreted!

-We’re golden if we stop comparing and start with some self-respect.
-I respect myself and guess what: I find myself respecting others.
+- We are golden if we stop comparing and start with some self-respect.
+Respecting ourselves, we start respecting others;

 The Golden Rule works like magic – if we start at our own front door.
-Learning to love and appreciate ourselves we’re prone to love and appreciate others.
+As we learn to embrace ourselves more fully, we will become more inclined to embrace others.